Malcolm Tredinnick Memorial

 For our book, he provided so much assistance and guidance we tried to figure out a way to include him in the author credits.
 When we told him about our dilemma, he laughed it off saying, "For a book called 'Two Scoops', you can't have three authors."
 We suggested he share credit with us on a second book, and he refused, saying he preferred to just comment on our work.
 He said that he wanted people to have proper references, and for him, simply reviewing our work was contributing to the greater good.
 Eventually the two of us quietly planned to somehow coerce him into being a co-author on a future work.

 After months of effort, we released the first iteration on January 17th, 2013.
 Malcolm stepped back from the project, but we stayed in touch.
 Since Malcolm was unable to attend PyCon US 2013 we weren't sure when we would meet him again.

 Two months later, on March 17th, 2013, Malcolm passed away.

 We knew Malcolm for less than three years and yet he made an incredible difference in our lives.
 We've heard many similar stories in the community about Malcolm; He was a friend and mentor to countless others around the world.
 His last lesson to us went beyond code or writing, he taught us to never take for granted friends, family, mentors, and teachers.

 Malcolm shared his gifts with us, and we are returning that favor to the world.
-Therefore, in Malcolm's memory, we have extended our program of offering PDF copies of Two Scoops of Django: Best Practices for Django 1.5 to those in need for perpetuity.
-We also frequently give to various non-profit software engineer-focused charities and instruction efforts around the world.
+We frequently give to various non-profit software engineer-focused charities and instruction efforts around the world.

 In addition to our contributions, the Django Software Foundation issues the annual Malcolm Tredinnick Memorial Prize to the person who best exemplifies Malcolm's work.
-You can donate to this prize through the Django Software Foundation's PayPal account.
+You can donate to this organization which operates in Malcolm's spirit through the Django Software Foundation's donation page.